KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

     )
 ```

-I generally prefer to declare my arrays on multiple lines like that.
+I prefer to declare my arrays on multiple lines like that.
 Not only does it get easier to read when you have multiple items, it also makes it easier to compare to previous versions when using source control.

 ### Other syntax